unstoppabledomains/dev-docs/reverse-resolution/config-guides/smart-contracts.md

 <figcaption>reverse record adding transaction</figcaption>
 </figure>

+Now, applications that have integrated Reverse Resolution will be able to show the reverse record for your domains instead of your wallet address.

 :::success Congratulations
 You have successfully configured Reverse Resolution for your domain using smart contracts.
+Happy hacking!
 :::

 <embed src="/snippets/_discord.md" />